 Yes, it is true that you can talk on a cell phone without having to use your hands.
 This means you can keep your hands on the wheel where they belong.
 Passengers, however, particularly kids, may require you to take your eyes off of the road and hands off of the wheel to attend to them.

 Cell Phone Con – Phones Continue to Talk While Passenger’s Don’t

 The person with whom you are speaking to on the phone has no idea you’ve just entered a busy intersection that requires your full attention, and he or she continues to talk and can cause you to become distracted.
 The person who is sharing the vehicle with you, however, may recognize that you need to focus, and will pause the conversation.
-Which could prevent you from getting into a crash.
+Which could prevent you from getting into an accident.
 The passenger is more in tune to your needs than someone on the phone, and can help you stay focused and drive safely.

 Cell Phone Con – Passengers Contribute to Your Safety

 If you're involved in a serious car wreck, you’ll need the help of an experienced attorney.
-The car crash lawyers of the Hart Law Firm serve the entire Dallas Fort Worth region, call us today at 817-380-4888 to schedule a consultation.
+The car accident lawyers of the Hart Law Firm serve the entire Dallas Fort Worth region, call us today at 817-380-4888 to schedule a consultation.